Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

-For two impurities, with either 2 or 3 channels, we find that the effective system undergoes a quantum phase transition from a Kondo-screened spin-1 impurity when the single parameter $t_{12}^{\prime}$ is below some critical value to a spin-0 ``Kondo'' effect above it, similar to the two-impurity Kondo-RKKY phase transition \citep{jayaprakashTwoImpurityKondoProblem1981}.
-The two phases can be identified by their low-energy spectra (see Sec.\,\ref{sec:Finite-Size-Spectrum} in \citep{SM}), with the transition observed, e.g., in the inter-impurity spin-correlator $\left\langle \mathbf{S}_{1}\!\cdot\mathbf{S}_{2}\right\rangle _{T\to0}$, which flips sign from positive (triplet-like) to negative (singlet-like), as shown in Fig.\,\ref{fig:QPT}.
+For two impurities, with either two or three channels, we find that the effective system undergoes a quantum phase transition from a Kondo-screened spin-1 impurity when the single parameter $t_{12}^{\prime}$ is below some critical value to a spin-0 ``Kondo'' effect above it, similar to the two-impurity Kondo-RKKY phase transition \citep{jayaprakashTwoImpurityKondoProblem1981}.
+The two phases can be identified by their low-energy spectra (see Sec.\,\ref{sec:Finite-Size-Spectrum} in the Supplemental Material \citep{SM}), with the transition observed, e.g., in the interimpurity spin correlator $\left\langle \mathbf{S}_{1}\!\cdot\mathbf{S}_{2}\right\rangle _{T\to0}$, which flips sign from positive (tripletlike) to negative (singletlike), as shown in Fig.\,\ref{fig:QPT}.
 Tuning away from criticality and projecting the operator $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ down to the low-energy subspace, we find it is a constant (equal to $\left\langle \mathbf{S}_{1}\!\cdot\mathbf{S}_{2}\right\rangle _{T\to0}$), and thus commutes with the low-energy Hamiltonian.
 This is consistent with our characterization of the two phases, but is not trivial, as $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ does not commute with the full Hamiltonian, and hence the definite spin states (singlet and triplet) mix low- and high-energy states.
-The critical $t_{12}^{\prime}$ is exactly the hopping amplitude required for the system to be chiral (it indeed converges to $\Gamma$ for $D\gg\Gamma,J$, see Fig.\,\ref{fig:chiral-hopping} in \citep{SM}).
+The critical $t_{12}^{\prime}$ is exactly the hopping amplitude required for the system to be chiral (it indeed converges to $\Gamma$ for $D\gg\Gamma,J$; see Fig.\,\ref{fig:chiral-hopping} in the Supplemental Material \citep{SM}).
 The projected $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ also commutes with the low-energy Hamiltonian at this point, but now has two eigenvalues, positive and negative.
 Projecting onto the subspace corresponding to the negative (positive) eigenvalue takes us back to the spin-0 (spin-1) Kondo phase.
 Thus, at the chiral point, the low-energy Hamiltonian is the direct sum of the low-energy Hamiltonians of the spin-0 and spin-1 Kondo effects.
 Remembering these can be obtained by fusing an $\mathrm{SU}\!\left(2\right)_{k}$ charge-0 or 1 anyon to the $k$-channel bath, we see that in the chiral case we fuse two charge-$\frac{1}{2}$ anyons to the bath